Finelines: Composition and lyrics

 Musically, the sound of Finelines has been described as alternative rock, with comparison to Foo Fighters, My Bloody Valentine, and the Smashing Pumpkins.
 Wardner's lyrics were reminiscent of the words of the Smashing Pumpkins frontman Billy Corgan.
 The album opens with "Alpha Waves", a two-minute instrumental track that was described as a jet engine taking off.
 "Always: Your Way" recalled the Foo Fighters' "This Is a Call" (1995).
 The intro to "The Gentle Art of Choking" recalled Ash.
 "Cemented Shoes" evokes the sound of Beaster (1993)-era Sugar.
 "Grounded" is a 1970s-esuqe power pop song, which followed by "C.O.R.
-(Critic-Oriented-Rock)", a 38-second-long trach that sees Wardner screaming over nu metal guitarwork.
+(Critic-Oriented-Rock)", a 38-second-long track that sees Wardner screaming over nu metal guitarwork.
 "Tongue Tied" starts off slow, before speeding up and becoming heavier.
 "Losing Touch" comes across as a mix of Placebo, Sugar, and grunge, and is followed by the ballad "Pieces".